Holothuroid/Covella/README.md

 Note that this is not really the calendar we use.
 The leap rule is more complicated, there is no year 0, and things are really weird in 1582.
 If you want to savor the thing, find `WesternCalendar` in the examples package.

 ### Datum and Timestamp
 Covella features two primary classes for dates. `Datum` which resembles what we humans usually do, and `Timestamp` which is a very long number and the format prefered by computers.
-You can enter a date as a string in international format: Highest unit to lowest, seprated by `-` or `:`.
+Easiest way to create a Datum is `Calendar::datum` with indexes from largest to smallest, breaking of at any point.

-    val january1st1970 = "1970-01-01".dateInCalendar( moreAdvancedCalendar )
+    val january1st1970 = moreAdvancedCalendar.datum(1970,1,1)

-You can define your calendar in implicit scope and forgeo the parameter.

 We can convert between Datum and Timestamp by calling
 - `Datum::begins`, `Datum::ends` for `Datum=>Option[Timestamp]` and